-Visualizing Projects with Charts
+Visualizing Project Plans with Charts

 Chart Formats

-Mermaid Gantt Charts (Default)
+Mermaid Charts

 Benefits: